The Main Components of an Effective Visual Management System

 Posters and Banners

-Using of posters and banners can reinforce business goals and values, and promotes awareness of safety and wellbeing among employees.
+Using of posters and banners can reinforce business goals and values, promoting awareness of safety and well-being among employees.

 Work-Related Instructions and Standard Work

-A strong visual management system seeks to promote consistency and create process stability.
-Standard work visuals help minimize production errors and ensure activities are always performed by all in the most efficient and effective way.
-Visuals such as work-related instructions, process specifications, flowcharts, and standard operating procedures need to be posted at each machine or workstation where everyone can see it easily.
+A robust visual management system aims to promote consistency and establish process stability.
+Standard work visuals serve to minimize production errors and ensure activities are always performed by all in the most efficient and effective manner.
+Visuals, such as work-related instructions, process specifications, flowcharts, and standard operating procedures should be prominently displayed at each machine or workstation, ensuring easy visibility for all.

 Defect Detection